Bob Symes: Awards

 Bob Symes held the Special Constabulary Long Service Medal as a Special Constable.
 He was made a companion of the Royal Aeronautical Society, and awarded the Knight's Cross (first class) by the President of Austria, in recognition of his work in promoting Anglo-Austrian relations.

 Personal life

 In 1947, he visited the BBC to seek out Monica Chapman, who produced the military request programme Forces Prom to thank her for playing the choices that he had submitted.
 Chapman's mother gave to Symes her own ticket to a Beethoven concert that she was to attend that evening with her daughter, who subsequently married Bob six weeks later.
 The couple agreed on the surname Symes for their married life together.
 Monica later became Producer of the BBC Radio 4 programmes Desert Island Discs and Your Concert Choice, and the couple had a daughter Roberta.

 Monica died in 1998.
 In January 2007, he married Sheila Gunn, then Works Manager at Boston Lodge, on the Ffestiniog Railway.
-Bob Symes and his family moved from East Horsley, where he had spent many years ago, to Wales in August 2014.
+Bob Symes and his family moved from East Horsley, where he had spent many years, to Wales in August 2014.
 He died there of cancer on 19 January 2015.